ysyk2021/how-to-encourage-a-positive-workplace-mindset-for-increased-motivation-and-well-being/src/chapter-3-2.md

-# Techniques for Cultivating a Growth Mindset Among Employees

 In this chapter, we will explore various techniques that can be employed to foster a growth mindset among employees.
 A growth mindset is the belief that abilities and intelligence can be developed through dedication and hard work.
 By encouraging a growth mindset in the workplace, organizations can enhance motivation, innovation, and overall well-being of their employees.